engineyard/ey-docs/pages/add-redis-to-your-application.md

 # Adding Redis to your application

 [Redis](http://redis.io) is an open source, advanced key-value store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
+It is often referred to as a data structure server because keys can contain strings, hashes, lists, sets and sorted sets.

-Getting Redis working on Engine Yard Cloud is not as daunting a task as it may seem.
-It is as easy as bundling the [Redis gem](http://rubygems.org/gems/redis) gem into your application.
+This page describes getting Redis working on your Engine Yard Cloud Ruby application.

-## Install the Redis Gem
+## Install the Redis gem

+Bundling the [Redis gem](http://rubygems.org/gems/redis) into your application.

-The one way to add Redis to your Ruby application on Engine Yard Cloud is to:
+To add Redis to your application

-* Add the Redis gem to your gemfile gem 'redis'
+1. Add the Redis gem to your gemfile. gem 'redis'
-* Install the Redis gem using bundler from your development machine bundle install
+2. Install the Redis gem using bundler from your development machine. bundle install
-* Deploy your application
+3. Deploy your application.

-## Redis Version
+## Redis version

-The Redis version on the Engine Yard platform was recently updated to v2.4.2.
-For new instances, you won't have to do anything to use this version.
-If you have a current running application, you may need to actually restart the Redis server to apply the changes.
-Just SSH into your instance and run `/etc/init.d/redis restart`.
+New (or newly upgraded) environments have the Engine Yard recommended version of Redis installed.
+(See [[Engine Yard Technology Stack|cloud-tech-stack]].)
+If your application is running in an older environment, you might have to restart the Redis server to apply the changes.

-    solo i-dd3970b3 ~ # /etc/init.d/redis restart
-      * Starting Redis server ...                      [ ok ]
-    solo i-dd3970b3 ~ #

-To check your Redis version, the easiest way is to SSH into your instance and view the info from the command line.
-From your instance, run `redis-cli` which will startup the Redis prompt and then type in `info` to see all of the information about Redis on your instance.
+###To find out your Redis version

+1. Via SSH, connect to the application and database instance (for single server environment) or the database instance (for a clustered environment).

+2. Type:
+        redis-cli

+3. At the Redis prompt, type:
+        info

+    Response is:
         solo i-dd3970b3 ~ # redis-cli
           redis 127.0.0.1:6379> info
           redis_version:2.2.10
           redis_git_sha1:00000000
           redis_git_dirty:0
           .
           .
           .
           redis 127.0.0.1:6379>

+4. Note the version number on the first line.

+    If your version is older that the recommended version (see [[Engine Yard Technology Stack|cloud-tech-stack]]), follow the procedure below to update the Redis version.

+Just SSH into
+your instance and run `/etc/init.d/redis restart`.

+    solo i-dd3970b3 ~ # /etc/init.d/redis restart
+      * Starting Redis server ...                      [ ok ]
+    solo i-dd3970b3 ~ #

-## Install Redis on utility instance
+## Install Redis on a utility instance

 If you plan on using Redis in-depth, installing on a Utility instance is recommended so it doesn't share resources with your Application server.
 In